IBE

 The core theory

-Who amplified the “list” narrative
+Who amplified the list narrative

-What the DOJ says
+What DOJ says

 3. Cover-up reality vs. cover-up perception